PNLPUOS/PNLPUOS/README.md

 ### Installation

-1. Clone the repository.

-<pre>$ git clone https://github.com/PNLPUOS/PNLPUOS.git</pre>
+1. Set up your virtual environment.
+Because the package requires several third-party dependencies and models, it is recommended that you instantiate a new virtual environment.
+Please also ensure that you have approx. 4GB of available drive space.
+Ensure your environment has Cython installed.
 2. Install PyTorch from [source](https://pytorch.org/).
 The package is tested on Python==3.7.4 with pytorch==1.6.0.
 Please ensure that your Python installation matches your system (32 or 64bit).
+3. Clone the repository.

+<pre>$ git clone https://github.com/PNLPUOS/PNLPUOS.git</pre>

-3. Navigate to the cloned directory and install with pip.
-Ensure your environment has Cython installed.
+1. Navigate to the cloned directory and install with pip.

 <pre>$ pip install .</pre>

 3. Note: OS X users require a compiler with good C++11 support per the [FastText documentation](https://fasttext.cc/docs/en/support.html).
 Information on how to install one of the available compilers can be found [here](https://www.ics.uci.edu/~pattis/common/handouts/macclion/clang.html).
 4. Obtain fasttext English model [here](https://fasttext.cc/docs/en/english-vectors.html).
 Place ‘common-crawl-300d-2M-subword’ in 'pnlp' directory.
+This model is only required if you wish to use the non-default FastText embeddings for topic modeling and labeling.

 ### Usage